countable-web/open-source-corporation/peopleops/getting_started/SUBCONTRATORS.md

 1. We suggest signing up with mint.com, as it makes tracking all your expenses simpler.
 2. Save all receipts for restaurants.
 You can deduct 50%
-3. Computer equipment, deduct 100% if it's primarily for work.
+3. Computer equipment, deduct % used for work.
-4. Internet, phone, deduct 100%.
+4. Internet, phone, deduct % used for work.
 5. Rent, deduct the percentage of the room used for work, times percentage of time working there.
 6. Deduct travel costs when working.
 7. Full list - https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/sole-proprietorships-partnerships/business-expenses.html